-La 2 line of the Naples Metro, one of the main arteries of the Neapolitan public transport, was inaugurated in 1925 under the fascist regime.
-Then known as the FS Metro, Ferrovie dello Stato, which still holds its management, was the first metropolitan railway trunk of Italy, despite sharing the tracks with long-distance routes.
-From 2009 the 2 line is used exclusively for the Metropolitan service, while from the 2014 the line has seen an extension of the terminal that has passed from Gianturco to San Giovanni / Barra.
+La line 2 of the Naples Metro, one of the main arteries of Neapolitan public transport, was inaugurated in 1925 under the fascist regime.
+At the time known as the FS Metropolitana, Ferrovie dello Stato, which still manages it today, it was the first metropolitan railway section in Italy, despite sharing the tracks with long-distance sections.
+Since 2009, line 2 has been used exclusively for the Metropolitan service, while since 2014 the line has seen an extension of the terminal which has passed from Gianturco to San Giovanni / Barra.

-The line counts 12 stations, 45 the minutes needed to travel the entire route San Giovanni / Barra - Pozzuoli.
+The line counts 12 stations, 45 minutes to cover the entire route San Giovanni / Barra - Pozzuoli.

 The times of the 2 Line of Naples

-In service from Pozzuoli From 5: 43 to 23: 18with average trains every 10 minutes, on Saturday mornings on average every 11 minutes, every 18 minutes in the afternoon, and on Sundays every 15 minutes or so.
+In service from Pozzuoli From 5:43 to 23:18, with trains on average every 10 minutes, on Saturday mornings every 11 minutes on average, every 18 minutes in the afternoon, and on Sundays every 15 minutes.

-In service from San Giovanni a Teduccio From 6: 20 to 22: 35with trains every 7 minutes, on Saturday mornings on average every 8 minutes, every 13 minutes in the afternoon, on Sundays every 15 minutes or so.
+In service from San Giovanni a Teduccio From 6: 20 to 22: 35, with trains every 7 minutes, on Saturday morning on average every 8 minutes, every 13 minutes in the afternoon, on Sunday every 15 minutes.

 The stops of the 2 Line of Naples

 The station has been activated in the far 1925 and is equipped with well 5 rails and 4 docks.
 In addition to the subway, it includes several regional trains for the Campi Flegrei and Villa Literno.

 Dating back to the 1927, the airport is located between the district of Bagnoli and the area of Agnano, not far from the former Italsider.
 Regional trains pass in the direction of Villa Literno.